CIED690/EDUC488: Course Learning Design with Technology in International Contexts in Taiwan

-This course leverages an interdisciplinary approach that combines literacy, technology, and engineering into the design of educational activities in an international context.
+This course leverages an interdisciplinary approach that combines digital literacy, technology, and engineering into the design of educational activities in an international context.
 The participants will work with diverse K-12 learners in urban and rural areas of Taiwan through technology-enriched learning activities.
-Service-learning is an important component of this course in which the program participants will work with the local school teachers to develop culturally sustaining instructional activities to engage diverse learners.
+Participants will work with the local school teachers to develop culturally sustaining instructional activities to engage diverse learners.
 Through course readings, lectures, activities, and site visits, students will develop in-depth knowledge and first-hand international teaching experiences through interaction with students, teachers, and school administrators in Taiwan.
+Participants will partner with students from National Sun Yat-Sen University as they continue to develop and refine their lesson plans.
 This course will immerse students in the school environments to develop their own views on the opportunities and challenges of the educational systems with the aim to enrich their own teaching activities and learning environments in the United States.

 The program consists of pre-departure online learning, onsite teaching/cultural site visits, and post-trip seminar.
 Students will start with online learning modules four weeks prior to the departure to build the content knowledge.
 During the two-week trip to Taiwan, students will learn to work with local educators to design culturally sustaining activities and work with diverse learners through school visits, seminars, community interaction, and cultural site visits.
 Participants will share their learning and reflection in the post-trip seminar.

 20% Learning Journal/Blog

 20% Collaborative Teaching Presentation

 20% Course Participation